 A pullback is a linear operator on $\mathcal H$ so that the stochastic averaging, which is essentially a weighted summation of pullbacks at different $\xi$'s, is well defined.
 Now, it immediately follows that the GTO is commutative with the exterior derivative because the exterior derivative commutes with any pullback:

 The commutativity of the GTO with the exterior derivative does not depend on any assumption about the model except for the invertibility of the map (at fixed noise), which is always the case for the continuous-time dynamics.
-Thus, discrete-time DS's with invertible maps must also possess $\mathcal Q$-symmetry.
+Thus, discrete-time DSs with invertible maps must also possess $\mathcal Q$-symmetry.

-Only discrete-time DS's with non-invertible maps may have $\mathcal Q$-symmetry broken explicitly, \emph{i.e.}, the exterior derivative may not commute with the GTO.
-This explicit breakdown may turn out to be one of the ways to understand why discrete-time DS's may exhibit chaotic behavior in lower-than-three dimensional phase-spaces, unlike the continuous-time (deterministic) DS's that can be chaotic only if the dimensionality of the phase space is three and higher.
+Only discrete-time DSs with non-invertible maps may have $\mathcal Q$-symmetry broken explicitly, \emph{i.e.}, the exterior derivative may not commute with the GTO.
+This explicit breakdown may turn out to be one of the ways to understand why discrete-time DSs may exhibit chaotic behavior in lower-than-three dimensional phase-spaces, unlike the continuous-time (deterministic) DSs that can be chaotic only if the dimensionality of the phase space is three and higher.